 - Keeps baby from becoming so hungry that s/he nurses over-vigorously

-Newborns and young infants should nurse 8 t0 12 times in 24-hours.
-Rooting, putting a fist in the mouth, lip smacking, little fusses and starts – all are feeding cues from baby to you.
+Newborns and young infants should nurse 8 to 12 times in 24 hours.
+Rooting, putting a fist in the mouth, lip smacking, little fusses, and starts are feeding cues from baby to you.

-Medical-grade lanolin (sold in any store’s baby section) is the most popular form of dry, chafed and/or cracked nipple relief.
-If baby is latching properly, you should only need it for the first week or two as your new nursing skin learns to adjust.
-If you are sensitive to lanolin, Hydrogel pads are another good option.
+Medical-grade lanolin (sold in any store’s baby section) is the most popular form of dry, chafed, and/or cracked nipple relief.
+If the baby is latching properly, you should only need it for the first week or two as your new nursing skin learns to adjust.
+If you are sensitive to lanolin, Hydrogel pads are another excellent option.

 Hot compresses help to relieve engorged breasts and/or plugged ducts – getting the milk flowing.
-After nursing, many mothers find it soothing to use cold packs to reduce inflammation and relieve pain.
+After breastfeeding, many mothers find it soothing to use cold packs to reduce inflammation and relieve pain.

-Are you having a difficult time adjusting to nursing, or experiencing nursing pain/discomfort that’s making you think twice about breastfeeding?
-Please contact the all-woman team here at Women’s Health Associates.
-We’re on your side and we’ll do all we can to get you back on healthy, breastfeeding track.
+Are you having difficulty adjusting to nursing or experiencing nursing pain/discomfort making you think twice about breastfeeding?
+Don’t hesitate to contact the all-woman team here at Women’s Health Associates.
+We’re on your side, and we’ll do all we can to get you back on a healthy breastfeeding track.